 - Bouncing aka rebounding on a mini-trampoline works on every cell in the body particularly energizing the lymphatic system through gravitational pull.

 - Hot and cold showers reduce buildup of fluids and ease inflammation: alternate between hot for 60 seconds and cold water for 30 seconds 5-6x during your shower ending with a cold cycle.
-Alternating hot and cold increases circulation, encouraging lymphatic flow, and boosts metabolism and immune function.
+Alternating hot and cold increases circulation, encouraging lymphatic flow, reduces inflammation, and boosts metabolism and immune function.
 Start with 1-2 times per week and gradually increase to 3-5x per week.

 - Hot compresses applied topically to the swollen, congested lymph nodes provide relief

 - Infrared sauna therapy naturally detoxes the body and supports healthy immune function